Back

 How Student Loan Inflation Can Affect Borrowers

 The Biden-Haris Administration extended student loan repayment through August 31st, which will provide additional time for borrowers to plan for the resumption of payments, reducing the risk of delinquency and defaults after a restart.
-The Department of Education will also continue to provide loan relief, to borrowers who have been defrauded by their institutions and those eligible for relief through the Public Service Loan Forgiveness program.
+The Department of Education will also continue to provide loan relief to borrowers who have been defrauded by their institutions and those eligible for relief through the Public Service Loan Forgiveness program.
 Even though this is a temporary relief many borrowers don’t know that once repayment has begun inflation will play a key role in their increased expenses (Helhoski,2022).

 Here’s how inflation will impact the different loan types: